 The retention time of a particular analyte depends on GCxGC instrument conditions (oven temperature program, inlet pressure program, column lengths, and column stationary phase types) that are employed for the analysis.
 Therefore, the retention time of that analyte may vary widely from one instrument analysis to another, unless identical instrument conditions are employed for both analyses.
 As a consequence, a model of GCxGC retention times must account for the particular instrument conditions that are applied for a given analysis.
 To accomplish this, the retention time model of the present work uses a set of "calibration analytes" (Table 1): a set of known hydrocarbon compounds for which the GCxGC retention times have been measured and recorded using a particular instrument program.
-These measured retention time data are used to calibrate the model; the model can then be used to predict retention times of other analytes (which have not been measured) for the particular instrument program that is represented by the calibration.
+These measured retention times of other analytes (which have not been measured) for the particular instrument program that is represented by the calibration.
 We emphasize that the predictions of the GCxGC retention time model are intended to represent the conditions of a particular GCxGC instrument program.
 Therefore, it would be inappropriate to compare the predictions of the retention time model based on one set of instrument conditions to measured GCxGC retention time data that have been acquired using a different set of instrument conditions.